AndrePassaes/Voxy_challenge/README.md

 `Error Handling` - The code includes error handling to display an error if the user submits the text field empty.
 It was implemented to prevent unexpected behavior.

+# HOW TO RUN THE APPLICATION

+- Clone the repository;

+- Run the code;

+- Open the localhost route;

+- Insert some words, and submit;

+- If you submit without writing words, an error message will dislay.